-THE “PLANNING GAME” IS BEING PLAYED OUT AT 36 WYNDORA AVENUE
+THE “PLANNING GAME” HAS BEEN PLAYED OUT AT 36 WYNDORA AVENUE -

 A contingent of the Freshwater community turned up at a Land and Environment Hearing before Commissioner Gavin Brown at the historic 36 Wyndora Avenue house on August 7.
 This Hearing was held because the Developer, Moore Development Group (trading as MODOG Pty Ltd) referred the matter to the Court, after its DA had been knocked back by both Warringah Council and the Warringah Development Assessment Panel (MODOG didn’t even attend the WDAP hearing).

 Mounties Headland Site moves closer to a Stage 2 Development Application

 The largest ever development in Freshwater’s history, the proposed $110 mill redevelopment of the Mounties Group Harbord Diggers site, moved a step closer with the public presentation of architectural designs on 19 July.
 These have been drafted in accordance with the planning decision of the Joint Regional Planning Panel of 8 August 2013.
 The winning consortia of Architectus+JMD Design + the local Manly-based firm, CHROFI, has introduced a number of important improvements.
 These include the relocation of the gymnasium to a ground and first floor space, fronting Evans Street, placing the swimming pools immediately underneath.
 In the original concept plans the gym was largely underground, being underneath the apartments and located on the north-eastern end of the site.
 Gym patrons would have seen their splendid views towards NZ effectively privatised.
 The architects have also addressed the underground nature of the new club site by introducing a southern “Palm Valley” to bring natural light into the club on both its northern and southern boundaries.
 Entry to the Club and its facilities will be from both Evans Street and Lumsdaine Drive.